-The University of Hawai'i Center, Maui brokers bachelor and master programs and professional certificates to Maui County from the UH colleges at Mānoa, West Oahu, and Hilo.
+The University of Hawai'i Center Maui works in partnership with the UH colleges at Manoa, West O'ahu, and Hilo to offer bachelor and master programs and professional certificates to students in Maui County.

 Classes are taught on site at the Kahului campus or through distance technology, including the Internet and videoconferencing, and make it possible for students who live and work in Maui County to earn advanced degrees.
 Course schedules are designed to accommodate students' work and family responsibilities.